Temporary Appointment Pay

 Voluntarily opting to take a temporary appointment at a lower classification is considered a voluntary demotion which results in a pay decrease.

-Higher Rate of Pay Temporary Appointments
+Higher Rate of Pay for Temporary Appointments

 Salary Changes to Base Position While on Temporary Appointment